Skip to main content

 Calculating gross and net self-employment income using Form T2125

 As a self-employed person, you must fill out Form T2125, the Statement of Business or Professional Activities.
-This form will help you calculate your gross income, which is the total amount of money you earned during the year.
-The T2125 also provides self-employed Canadians the opportunity to deduct allowable expenses from their gross income, lowering their taxable income so you pay less in income taxes.
+This form will help you calculate your gross income, which is the total amount of self-employment money you earned during the year.
+The T2125 also provides self-employed Canadians the opportunity to deduct allowable expenses from their gross income, lowering your taxable income so you pay less in income taxes.
 Because they reduce the amount of tax that you have to pay, these deductions can have a big impact on your bottom line when you’re self-employed.

-• Your source(s) of business income
+• your source(s) of business income

-• Description of the business, including a description of your products and services, and the industry that your business operates in
+• description of the business, including a description of your products and services, and the industry that your business operates in

-• Income that comes from internet business activities, including but not limited to affiliate sales, ad traffic revenue, and referral fees, including the URL(s) of those sites
+• income that comes from internet business activities, including but not limited to affiliate sales, ad traffic revenue and referral fees, including the URL(s) of those sites

-• Any Goods and Services Tax (GST) or Harmonized Sales Tax (HST) you paid and received
+• any Goods and Services Tax (GST) or Harmonized Sales Tax (HST) you paid and received

-• Any expenses incurred while attempting to earn a profit
+• any expenses incurred while attempting to earn a profit

 After completing Form T2125, you’ll then be able to use the net and gross income figures to complete your T1 return.

 You must include all your income when you calculate it for tax purposes.
 If you fail to report all of your income, you may have to pay a penalty of 10% of the amount you failed to report after your first omission.
-Repeated failures to report income will likely result in a doubling of that penalty, to 20%.
-With repeated failures after that, that penalty can continue to double.

 How much to set aside for taxes

 There is no entirely accurate way to determine the amount of money you should be setting aside during the year in order to pay your taxes in full upon filing.
-That said, the general rule is to set aside between 25% and 30% of income earned for taxes (even if this percentage may change as your income fluctuates and tax rates shift).
+That said, the general rule is to set aside between 25% and 30% of self-employment income earned for taxes (even if this percentage may change as your income fluctuates and tax rates shift).
 That general range makes up the need to pay for the following taxes:

 • Federal income tax